RobertCraigie/pyright-python/README.md

 ## How Pyright for Python Works

 This project works by first checking if node is in the `PATH`.
-If it is not, then we download node at runtime using [nodeenv](https://github.com/ekalinin/nodeenv) and then install the pyright npm package using `npx`.
+If it is not, then we download node at runtime using [nodeenv](https://github.com/ekalinin/nodeenv), then install the pyright npm package using `npm` and finally, run the downloaded JS with `node`.

 ## Automatically keeping pyright up to date